Authenticate a GESIS user account using OAuth 2.0. This is necessary to

 performs a GESIS login once and, if successful, stores

-the credentials used for the login in a keyring
+the credentials used for the login in the operating system's built-in

 for details.